-Future, Grand Army set $500 mil for super gap fixCANNES -- U.S. indie producers hungry for funding received a boost Wednesday with the launch of a $500 million fund set up by U.K. and U.S. financier Future Films and Los Angeles- and New York-based finance house Grand Army Entertainment.
+U.S. indie producers hungry for funding received a boost Wednesday with the launch of a $500 million fund set up by U.K. and U.S. financier Future Films and bicoastal U.S. finance house Grand Army Entertainment.

-The duo is partnering with an unnamed super gap fund to provide up to 85% funding on U.S.-based productions of up to $15 million in total and in some cases of up to $20 million, the parties said.
+The duo is partnering with an unnamed super gap fund to provide up to 85% funding on U.S.-based productions of as much as $15 million and, in some cases, up to $20 million, the parties said.

 The fund founders said they aim to support a substantial number of productions that pass a checklist, the most important item being that the film incurs 75% of its expenditure in the U.S. in order to fully benefit from the finance model.

-Grand Army directors Warren Goz and Stewart McMichael have secured $500 million through an exclusive relationship with an unnamed major U.S. institution.
-The duo are offsetting a lending arrangement against U.S. state incentives offered by Future Films and up to 50% super gap loans.
+Warren Goz and Stewart McMichael, directors of Los Angeles- and New York-based Grand Army, have secured $500 million through an exclusive relationship with an unnamed major U.S. institution.
+The duo is offsetting a lending arrangement against U.S. state incentives offered by Future Films and up to 50% super gap loans.

-Goz said in a statement: "We believe that this proposition will enhance one of Grand Army's primary objectives, which is to facilitate film and television production that is shot primarily in America."
+“We believe that this proposition will enhance one of Grand Army’s primary objectives, which is to facilitate film and television production that is shot primarily in America,” Goz said.

 The partnership aims to bring new opportunities to many lower- to medium-budget independent pictures looking to secure finance in the U.S.